 6 out of 8 of the young adult participants related to the primary persona.

 We created a series of personas to better understand our target user base based on the insights we gathered.
 The ecosystem map below is a simplified version that distills our primary findings in a more comprehensive format.
 It features key interactions and feelings that we noticed across our participants.
 It focuses on what contributes to loneliness in the primary individual.

 We landed on a series of design principles that would inform our design moving forward.

 The design should not add to the excessive maintenance of existing technology.
 It should also encourages natural human behavior, despite being an artificial creation.
 To be most effective it should also recognize a users needs and adapt to those needs.
 It should also create an environment that fosters empathy.
 Ultimately, the point is to help people recognize and decide what to do individually.

 Should we use technology to solve a problem caused by technology?

 After presenting our work, we developed a design response based on a constraint—hot mics.
 The concept was was an AI device that talks to users about specific moments in their day in order to build emotional intelligence and encourage more meaningful interactions.
 We did extensive brainstorming, conducted “wizard of oz” user testing, and further refined the concept into a video prototype.
-I wasn’t satisfied with our design and the current technological limitations.
-I felt like there could be a more immediate solution.
+Considering the current technological limitations, I felt like there could be a more immediate solution.
 More recently, I teamed up with a pair of developers and began working on designing an app that would work to encourage users to spend more time together in-person.
 If you’re interested in what I’m working on, feel free to reach out to learn more!